Adrina0109/Ecommerce-Follow-Along/Readme.md

 # Milestone 15:

 ## Overview
-In this milestone, I created a new Navigation (Navbar) component with links to all the pages: HomePage,ProductPage, and Card.
+In this milestone, I created a new Navigation (Navbar) component with links to all the pages: Home, My-products, Add product, and Cart.

 ## Features
 - **Nav Component**: Added a new Nav component with links to all pages.
-- **Page Links**: Created links for Home, HomePage,ProductPage, and Card in the navbar.
+- **Page Links**: Created links for Home, My-products, Add product, and Cart in the navbar.
 - **Smooth Navigation**: Ensured the navigation between pages is seamless and easy.